rust-lang/edition-guide/src/rust-2024/static-mut-references.md

 }
 ```

 The standard library has a nightly-only (unstable) variant of [`UnsafeCell`] called [`SyncUnsafeCell`].
 This example above shows a very simplified version of the standard library type, but would be used roughly the same way.
+It can provide even better isolation, so do check out its implementation for more details.

 [`UnsafeCell`]: ../../std/cell/struct.UnsafeCell.html
 [`SyncUnsafeCell`]: ../../std/cell/struct.SyncUnsafeCell.html